mozilla/network-pulse-api/README.md

 - `inv makemigrations`: Creates new migration(s) for apps
 - `inv migrate`: Updates database schema
 - `inv runserver`: Start a web server
-- `inv setup`: Prepare your dev environment after a fresh git clone.
+- `inv setup`: Automate project's configuration and dependencies installation
+- `inv catch-up`: Install dependencies and apply migrations
 - `inv test`: Run tests and linter

 For management commands not covered by an invoke tasks, use `inv manage [command]` (example: `inv manage load_fake_data`).
 You can pass flag and options to management commands using `inv manage [command] -o [positional argument] -f [optional argument]`.
 For example: